“Der Reich-Ranicki des jazz” Die Welt

 At the opening ceremony of the seventh Jazzahead convention in Bremen in April 2012, Prof. Nicholson was given the honour of providing the laudation for Siggi Loch, owner of ACT Records, who was awarded the annual Skoda Jazz Prize, which carries a bursary of €15,000, for “Outstanding Achievements in the Field of Jazz.”

-In May 2012, Prof. Stuart Nicholson was invited to speak at the Jazz Summit 2012 strand of the Trondheim Jazz Festival in Norway, where he was the only speaker to present two papers.
+In May 2012, Prof. Stuart Nicholson was invited to speak at the Jazz Summit 2012 strand of the Trondheim Jazz Festival in Norway, where he was the only speaker to present two papers, one of which was explaining the effects of globalisation/glocalisation in jazz.
 He also appeared in a panel discussion at the end of the Jazz Summit strand.

 In August 2012, Prof. Nicholson was invited to 20th meeting of the European Radio Jazz Research in Rheinsberg, Germany to present his paper on Is Jazz Education Providing Audiences of the Future? – A Look at Changing Audience Demographics.